Annual Events in NYC

 Each September, New York City continues its tradition of remembering and honoring the victims of the World Trade Center attacks at a variety of memorial events.
 Churches, temples and synagogues throughout the City host special events for those affected by the tragedy, and memorial concerts and fund-raisers continue throughout the month.
 In addition, the eight-acre 9/11 Memorial & Museum at the World Trade Center serves as a tribute to those who lost their lives on both September 11, 2001, and February 26, 1993.
 It features a public plaza with two large memorial pools, along with a museum that presents the story of 9/11 along with educational resources and artifacts.

-The Metropolitan Opera Fall/Spring Season
+The Metropolitan Opera Fall/Spring Season (through May)

 The Metropolitan Opera